 It has enough more for Samsung to decide to use it in the place of the 970 EVO going forward.

 The new internal drive pushes the performance of mainstream NVMe SSDs a bit further while having low suggested retail pricing at launch.
-Depending on the capacities, it costs between 25 cents to 36 cents per gigabyte, making it quite a great deal, considering its performance.
+Depending on the capacity, it costs between 25 cents to 36 cents per gigabyte, making it a great deal, considering its performance.

 To cut to the chase: If you have already had an NVMe SSD, there's no need to rush to upgrade, but if you're thinking of moving your computer to NVMe, the new 970 EVO Plus is an excellent buy.